Splunk® Enterprise

 Splunk Software Development Kits (SDKs) enable software developers to create Splunk apps using common programming languages.
 Splunk SDKs let you integrate Splunk deployments with third-party reporting tools and portals, include search results in your application, and extract high volumes of data for archival purposes.
 To use Splunk SDKs, you should be proficient in SDK knowledge and development.

-Splunk offers SDKs for Python, Java, JavaScript, and C#.
+Splunk offers SDKs for Python, Java, and JavaScript.
 When you run an export-search in these SDKs, the search runs immediately, it does not create a job for the search, and it start streaming results immediately.

 The Splunk SDKs are built on top of the Splunk REST API.
 They provide a simpler interface for the REST API endpoints.
 With fewer lines of code, you can write applications that can: